tbollinger/duresscrew.com/README.md

-This is a Next 13 project.
+This is a Next.js project.

 ## Writing a Blog Post
 Create a basic markdown post in the `src/app/content` directory.
 Changes made to this github repo will automatically be deployed to the live site.